VPNL/stPRF/README.md

 **JSON file:** To compute spatiotemporal pRF models, the JSON file's temporal class must be specified.
 Three different types of pRF models can be used: spatial pRF model, CST model, and DN-ST model.
 The spatial pRF model is similar to the one-Gaussian pRF model but uses a higher temporal sampling resolution.
 CST and DN-ST models are spatiotemporal pRF models that have explicit temporal impulse response functions.

+For more detailed information about how to edit the JSON file ([Link](https://github.com/vistalab/PRFmodel/wiki/prf-Synthesize:-how-to-edit-json-file))

 ### (2) Solve pRF models
 Solve the parameters for each model(`spatial`, `DN-ST`, and `CST`).
 Synthetic timecourses generated for each model are solved by the same model.